 Choosing a tree surgeon

 Tree work should only be undertaken by well trained, competent tree surgeons that hold adequate insurance.
-Rother Council does not recommend individual tree surgeons but guidance is available on choosing an arborist or choose from a list of tree work contractors and consultants approved by the Arboricultural Association.
+Rother Council does not recommend individual tree surgeons but you may want to choose from a list of tree work contractors and consultants approved by the Arboricultural Association.

 How else might a tree be protected?

 In addition to Tree Preservation Orders and Conservation Areas there are various other factors which may constrain work to trees.
 These include: